top of page

 Ecological Research

 Our research activities allow us to gather information on animals and how they interact with their surroundings.
 This information feeds into evidence-based conservation by helping us understand how large carnivore populations are doing, which areas they are using, how they interact with people, and what threats they face.
 All this information helps us understand how best we can protect these populations while promoting coexistence with the communities that live alongside them.
-Alongside our on-the-ground research, we are also involved in research that explores big picture questions about conservation in a changing world.

 Population monitoring

-We use camera trap surveys to monitor whether populations of carnivores are decreasing, increasing, or stable in the landscapes where we work.
 By working closely with protected area management authorities, this information can be used to proactively identify threats and set sustainable quotas in trophy hunting areas.
-In Kenya and Zambia, this monitoring is a key component of the Lion Friendly Livestock and Lion Carbon certification schemes
+In Kenya and Zambia, this monitoring is a key component of the Lion Friendly Livestock and Lion Carbon certification schemes.

 Understanding wildlife presence and distribution

-Alongside our camera trap surveys, we carry out surveys of animal tracks (“spoor”) to gather information on wildlife presence over large areas.
+We carry out surveys of animal tracks (spoor surveys) to gather information on wildlife presence over large areas.
 In village lands, these data are collected through walked transects by Lion Defenders.
-This information helps us monitor species diversity and distributions, and understand the factors influencing where large carnivores are found.

 Guide sightings programmes